micro/services/location/README.md

+Real time GPS location tracking and search

 # Location Service

-A realtime GPS location tracking and search service
+Send, store and search real time gps point data and tracking info using the location API.
+Build powerful map rendered views with up to the second updated points on the map.

 Generated with